drupalprojects/mutual_credit/README.txt

 Where defaults have been appropriate, the timebanking model has been preferred.

 ENABLE MODULES
-Enable User Chooser, Entity API, Community Accounting API, Forms and form builder UI, and Views for transactions Optionally enable the other modules in the Complementary Currencies Section.
+Enable User Chooser, Community Accounting API, Firstparty forms, Views, and possibly rules Optionally enable the other modules in the Complementary Currencies Section.
-The present author has also written, based on the needs of many groups uid_login - for LETS groups who commonly use their User ID autocategorise - a way of bringing consistency to items provided by many users in a closed vocabulary offers_wants - a simple-to-setup directory of categorised offers (and wants)

 Visit admin/accounting/currencies
-Each currency has its own config, theming and users The accounting is all done to 2 decimal places, so any fractions of a unit are counted in hundredths.
-Rather than writing hundreds on the transaction form, it can be configured to accept just certain fractions, like quarters (of an hour)
-Note how the default settings are the strictest accounting standards possible, with no editing and no deleting of transactions
+Configure your first currency.
+Understand that the operations are part of the workflow Note that you can't change the currency type after the currency is created.

 Visit admin/accounting/fields
-Notice that transaction entity is fieldable.
-Fields added in this way will automatically be available to the form template and in views
-Its possible to add a description, or a date, or an image or categories to your transaction object Ensure the modules which declare those fields are installed and add and configure those fields here.
+Notice that transaction entity is fieldable, currencies are not Fields added in this way will automatically be available to the form template and in views Its possible to add a description, or a date, or an image or categories to your transaction object Ensure the modules which declare those fields are installed and add and configure those fields here.
 Note the 'cardinality' field in the field_worth settings.
 This allows you to have one or more currencies per transaction.